pawaka2025/venuvia/docs/source/introduction.rst

     smaller institutions to engage in scalable probabilistic programming and HPC research.
     This contributes to a more equitable, inclusive, and globally distributed research ecosystem.

-  By demonstrating the feasibility of large-scale, CPU-native hypergraph computation, Venuvia aims to provide organizations with a **cost-effective, environmentally responsible, and socially enabling solution** for their computational analytics needs, aligning directly with ESG principles and facilitating funding for research initiatives.